How Small Businesses Can Adapt to Changing Consumer Behavior

 Meet Customers Where They Are

 Many people want to support local businesses, but perhaps aren’t feeling confident about shopping in-store.
-Even as you resume normal operations, keep some of your pandemic services, like curbside pickup or online reservations.
+Even as you resume normal operations, keep some of your current services, like curbside pickup or online reservations.
 This provides a contactless way for people to continue to patronize your business at their own comfort level.

 Communicate via Email